nickhitos/pathloom-wix-posts-to-xml/README.md

 # pathloom-wix-posts-to-xml

 ## Overview
 This project is a web scraper designed for extracting blog data from [Pathloom's All Blogs page](https://www.pathloom.com/all-blogs).
-The scraper collects various pieces of information from each blog across all pages of the site that contain blogs.
+The scraper collects various pieces of information from each blog across all pages of the site.

 ## Features
 The scraper extracts the following blog details: